cyberplanner/jobs/Sky.md

 * Working in mobile development and Java in particular. it’s my main passion and it would be a dream come true to start my career in mobile development (I’m also facinated with Swift).

 * Getting a chance to work and learn the best practices of TDD and BDD in an agile work enviroment.

+### WHY SHOULD SKY HIRE YOU?

+* I'm very passionate about working with Sky, I beleive my passion will drive me to become the best developer I could be.

+* I'm willing to learn anything, I don't have prefereable language or tech (Tech agnostic), I'm also patienat and fast learning.
+*